 Yes, but it is not entirely so, and that is the point.
 For in order to even discover that our memory is not (entirely) reliable, we must assume that at least some aspects of our memory are — at the very least those aspects of it that hint that our memory is not entirely reliable.
 In other words, the discovery of the imperfect reliability of memory rests on its partial reliability.

 So believing that we cannot trust any aspect of our own memory is nothing less than logically impossible, since such a belief — indeed any belief — itself resides in memory, and thus rests on its (at least partial) reliability.
-And given this status of logical inevitability, this trust in memory, which rests upon the validity of induction (again, this was 3) above), should indeed be granted the same status of certainty as other logical conclusions.
-Indeed, if possible, it should be granted even higher status, since all other beliefs, including purely logical ones, rest upon this.
-That’s right: all deductive knowledge rests on the reliability of memory, and this reliability rests on the validity of induction.
+And given this status of logical impossibility, the belief that we cannot trust any aspect of our memory must be considered false with at least the same certainty that we place in other logical conclusions.
+Indeed, if possible, it should be granted even higher status, since all other beliefs, including purely logical ones, rest upon its falsity, namely that we can trust (at least some aspects of) our memory.
+That’s right: all deductive knowledge rests on the reliability of memory, and this reliability rests on the validity of induction [again, this was 3) above].
 Conclusion: Deductive knowledge rests on the validity of induction.

 Indeed, the reason we trust deduction is ultimately inductive.
-Deductions are also experiments that we run in our heads, albeit experiments that reliably produce the same result.
+For deductions are also, I would argue, experiments that we run in our heads, albeit experiments that reliably produce the same result.
 We therefore inductively conclude that they will keep on doing the same.
 What we usually consider matters of induction — for instance, we have observed a thousand white swans; should we expect the next swan to be white given all that we know about the world, including the fact that there are other birds who are not white? — is just different in that we are in a realm where our information seems a lot more incomplete.
 It is ultimately of the same form.